The promises of Jesus to His followers

 “You are my friends if you do what I command.
 I no longer call you servants, because a servant does not know his master’s business.
 Instead, I have called you friends, for everything that I learned from my Father I have made known to you” (John 15:14–15).

 Jesus came to reconcile God to mankind.
-The surprise there isn’t just that a bridge would be built between God and humanity; it’s that we would enter this relationship as friends.
-Yet, this is is exactly what Jesus promises us.
+The surprise here isn’t just that a bridge would be built between God and humanity; it’s that we would enter this relationship as friends.
+Yet, this is exactly what Jesus promises us.

 6. Real Joy